wlandau/targets-minimal/README.md

 ## File structure

-These are the most important files.
+The most important files are:

 ``` r
 ├── _targets.R